asyncdoggo/simple-music-player/README.md

 # simple-music-Player
-Simple Music Player
+## Simple Music Player

-## Just drag and drop the HTML file in a browser
+put music files in the same folder as the html file Just drag and drop the HTML file in a browser